xc-jp/purescript-protobuf/README.md

 ## Features

-We aim to support binary-encoded (not JSON-encoded) `syntax = "proto3";` descriptor files.
+We aim to support binary-encoded protobuf for
+`syntax = "proto3";` descriptor files.

 Many `syntax = "proto2";` descriptor files will